 Just after he passed away, we were approached by six different places that Daniel was associated with, for us to give permission to hand out a perpetual trophy in his memory.
 We are invited to each of these award ceremonies each year and have the privilege to present the trophy to the chosen recipient(s).

 The places where we hand out awards are:- his university, ACPE, (Daniel Berry Exceptional Student Service Award), his school, Pacific Hills Christian School, (Daniel Berry para-athlete of the year), his Athletics Club, Cherrybrook, (Daniel Berry Seniors Award), his Athletics Group, Team Zip with Matt & Ron Rawlings, (Daniel Berry Memorial Award), CPSARA (Daniel Berry Inspirational Award) and our local Futsal Club, Dural Warriors, (Daniel Berry Memorial Award).
 There was even an annual weekend Futsal competition named after him, The Daniel Berry Cup (formerly known as the Norwest Cup).

 It has been a great honour to hand out these awards as it reminds us, on each occasion, the impact that Daniel had on so many people.
 We hand them out to honour Daniel and everything he stood for in his life and in particular in his sporting career.

 Years later, we are still being reminded of this impact.
-Daniel’s university have just awarded him a Posthumous Honorary Bachelor of Sports Coaching and Administration degree which we had the pleasure of receiving at their graduation ceremony.
-The first time that they have done this in their over 100 year’s history.
+Daniel’s university has just awarded him a Posthumous Honorary Bachelor of Sports Coaching and Administration degree which we had the pleasure of receiving at their graduation ceremony.
+The first time that they have done this in their over 100 year history.